fab2s/Searchable/README.md

 ## Stopwords

-`Searchable` comes with an english and french stop words files which you can use to reduce FullText indexing by ignoring words listed in [these files](./src/stopwords).
+`Searchable` comes with an English and French stop words files which you can use to reduce FullText indexing by ignoring words listed in [these files](./src/stopwords).

 The `StopWords` command can be used to populate a `stopwords` table with these words: